aws/crypto-tools/repo-management/tenets.md

 Ambiguity in life is unavoidable, but ambiguity MUST be the exception.

-For example, it is reasonable to have a rule that states clearly when a human must be engaged, but it is not reasonable to have a rule that states that a human must always be engaged in order to determine
+For example, it is reasonable to have a rule that states clearly when a human must be engaged but it is not reasonable to have a rule that states that a human must always be engaged in order to determine whether a human must be engaged.

 ### Human Involvement

-Humans should not need to engage with automation unless something has gone wrong or a situation is sufficiently ambiguous to go beyond the known rules.
+Humans SHOULD NOT need to engage with automation unless something has gone wrong or a situation is sufficiently ambiguous to go beyond the known rules.

-When a situation does pass a defined ambiguity threshold, our automation MUST automatically halt and request human intervention.
+When a situation passes a defined ambiguity threshold our automation MUST automatically halt and request human intervention.

 ### Human Intervention